mlopezza/stroke-prediction/README.md

   - => 30 Obesity
     ![Stroke by BMI](images/Stroke%20Positive%20Visualizations/stroke_patients_by_bmi.png)

-- The big diference between average glucose level with min value in 55, and max value in 271, was an issue as well, after remove the pediatric population, we decide to use the American Diabetes Asociation clasification (5):
+- The big difference between average glucose level with min value in 55, and max value in 271, was an issue as well, after remove the pediatric population, we decide to use the American Diabetes Association classification (5):

-  - les tan 70 mg/dl: Low glucosa level
+  - les tan 70 mg/dl: Low glucose level
   - 70 yo 140 mg/dl Healthy Value
   - 141 to 199 mg/dl: prediabetes or oral glucose intolerance.
   - More than 200 mg/dl: Diabetes.

   ![stroke by gluc level](images/Stroke%20Positive%20Visualizations/stroke_patients_by_glucose.png)

-- We used the canadian clasification for age (6), excluding children categorie and asuming the impact on the youth categorie after exclude observations with less than 18 years old:
+- We used the canadian classification for age (6), excluding children categories and assuming the impact on the youth categories after exclude observations with less than 18 years old:
   - children 0-14 years old
   - youth 15-25 years old
   - Adult 25 to 64 years old